 Do pilot arc plasma cutters need to touch the metal to start?

-No. A pilot arc starts inside the torch and then transfers to the workpiece when the torch is close, so it can begin cutting without direct contact.
+No. A pilot arc fires inside the torch and then transfers to the workpiece when the torch is close enough.
+It can begin cutting without direct contact.

 Can a non-pilot plasma cutter cut rusty or painted steel?

 Sometimes, but it’s less reliable.
-Contact-start cutters usually need a clean spot to start the arc, so you may have to grind or scrape a small area first.
+Contact-start cutters usually need a clean spot to start the arc.
+You may have to grind or scrape a small area first.

 Do you need to drill a start hole for piercing?